-The 2008 KCGI Degree Ceremony and KCG Graduation Ceremony were held at the Kyoto Ekimae Satellite on March 19, and friends who had studied together at the KCG Group stood on the IT front line with many memories. .
+The 2008 KCGI Degree Conferral Ceremony and KCG Graduation Ceremony were held at the Kyoto Station Satellite on March 19, 2008, and the students who have studied together at KCG Group left for the front lines of IT with many memories in their hearts.

 KCGI President Toshiharu Hasegawa conferred degrees, and KCG Principals Yumi Fujii, Rakuhoku, Sumio Makino, Kamogawa, and Yoichi Terashita, Kyoto Ekimae, presented diplomas.Following the ceremony, President Hasegawa and Dean Yasuko Hasegawa presented commemorative gifts to the KCGI and KCG Grand Prize winners and the KCG Excellence Award winners, respectively.The selection committee for the Grand Prize and Excellence Award was chaired by Professor Shigeru Eiyasu of KCGI and Advisor Teiichiro Yoneda of KCG.